cloudiator/colosseum/documentation/api/entities/ApplicationComponent.md

 Parameter                | Description
 -------------            | -------------
-applicationComponent_id  | The id of the applicationComponent to update. application              | The id of the application. component                | The id of the component.
+applicationComponent_id  | The id of the applicationComponent to update. application              | The associated application. component                | The associated component.

 ###Request Example